Elevise

 2.2 E) Linear Equations: Solving when Expanding Brackets – Part 2

-This section follows on from the previous section.
+The content in this section builds on the content that was discussed in the previous section.
 Make sure that you have covered the previous section before coming on to this section (click here to be taken through to the previous section).

 Example 1